jsantiago611/panoramic-oregano/content/_index.md

   title: Intro
   section_id: intro
   component: intro.html
-  content: Hey there!
-Welcome to **Scripture Savvy**, an insanely useful guide to
+  content: "Hey there! \U0001F44B Welcome to **Scripture Savvy**, an insanely useful
-    becoming like Jesus.
-I'm Jon, and I believe that _any modern Christian_ can develop life-changing habits by learning to study the Bible and extract its wisdom.
+    guide to becoming like Jesus.
+I'm Jon, and I believe that _any modern Christian_ can develop life-changing habits by learning to study the Bible and extract its wisdom."
   actions:
   - label: Learn More
     url: "/about"